Stop Blaming the Handoff — Your Delivery Model Is Broken

 Most organizations describe the handoff problem in familiar ways:

-• Development throws code over the wall.
+- Development throws code over the wall.

-• Testing gets involved too late.
+- Testing gets involved too late.

-• Requirements are unclear.
+- Requirements are unclear.

-• Defects are found downstream.
+- Defects are found downstream.

-• Release teams do not get enough notice.
+- Release teams do not get enough notice.

-• Production readiness becomes a scramble.
+- Production readiness turns into a scramble.

-• Nobody knows who owns the mess.
+- Nobody knows who owns the mess.

 Some of that is true.